 National Disaster Ministries Program assists communities affected by natural disasters (hurricanes, tornadoes, floods, earthquakes) and technology caused disasters (toxic waste dump, transportation accident releasing toxic chemicals, fire ash residue, flood water sludge).

-A special word about donations to wildfire and other disaster survivors ...
+A special word about donations to disaster survivors ...

 (Best option: Send money.
 Contributions are welcome to the UCC's Emergency USA fund.)

 And here's a video about the problems well-intended but unwanted donations cause - in short, siphoning off valuable space and volunteer time from the real needs of disaster survivors:

 UCC Disaster Ministries is pleased to offer this Disaster Preparedness Guide to you and your congregation.
 It is the result of a collaborative effort by the Conference Disaster Coordinators across the nation.

 You may use the Guide in its entirety or remove sections to match your needs.
 Most can be customized to best meet your needs.
 Files can be printed in house or at an office supply store, punched and placed in a 3-ring binder.